 Note 2: A record of “not available”, "unknown" or "not applicable" are valid values for many elements of the WIGOS Metadata Standard.
 This assists Members to achieve compliance with the standard, particularly in a transitional step towards capability to report actual values.

-2.5.1.2 For all WIGOS observations they make available internationally, Members shall record and retain the observational metadata specified as conditional in the WIGOS Metadata Standard in Appendix 2.4 to this section whenever the related condition is met.
+2.5.1.2 For all WIGOS observations they make available internationally, Members shall record and retain the observational metadata specified as conditional in the WIGOS Metadata Standard in Appendix 2.4 whenever the related condition is met.

-2.5.1.3 For all WIGOS observations they make available internationally, Members should record and retain the observational metadata specified as optional in the WIGOS Metadata Standard in Appendix 2.4 to this section.
+2.5.1.3 For all WIGOS observations they make available internationally, Members should record and retain the observational metadata specified as optional in the WIGOS Metadata Standard in Appendix 2.4.

-Note 1: Further requirements for observational metadata beyond the WIGOS Metadata Standard are stated in the following sections of this Manual.
-In the case of the Global Observing System, as noted in section 7 of this Manual, the Manual on the GOS (WMO-No. 544) provides further provisions for GOS metadata.
+Note 1: Further requirements for observational metadata beyond the WIGOS Metadata Standard are stated in the following sections.
+In the case of the Global Observing System, as noted in section 5, the Manual on the GOS (WMO-No. 544) provides further provisions for GOS metadata.

 Note 2: Further guidance on metadata, and on sound metadata practices, is provided in Guides and guidance documentation associated with the individual observing system components.